dikortis/LetsTalkETC/Episodes/Episode_14.md

-misunderstanding exists in your ear you have arguments I think you know people know that you're here doing something about it it's not gonna be like the doubt
+misunderstanding exists in your ear you have arguments I think you know people know that you're here doing something about it's not gonna be like the doubt